 Tutoring is a good introduction to the Finnish university life and makes it easier to settle into the new environment and get in contact with other students.

-Each autumn and spring, before the semester and the classes begin, there is an orientation week full of activities for all new international degree and exchange students.
+Each autumn and spring, before the semester and the classes begin, there is an orientation period full of activities for all new international degree and exchange students.
 It will make it easier to start your studies and life in Helsinki as you will get to know the university campuses and facilities, and get support with administrative matters.
 The week also includes tutoring, orientation meetings with your own study programme or faculty and the Welcome Fair.

 At the Welcome Fair you can get a lot of the official paperwork and other admin done, but also get information about language courses and various university services like UniSport, the University Library, the Finnish Student Health Service and the Study Psychologists.
 And most importantly, you will meet a lot of new people while talking to people from the Student Union and other student organisations.

 When arriving in Helsinki, it is easy to get around by public transport in the Helsinki metropolitan area.
 The Helsinki public transport system has been named the 2nd best among European cities, with a highly effective public transport system of metro, tram, bus and train lines.

 If you prefer cycling, an extensive bike share system with over 250 bike stations and more than 2 500 bikes is available from April to October.